Attacking those Longer EMOMs

 Written by Cat Blatner

-If you follow any of the Invictus online programs then you know exactly what I am referring to.
+If you follow the Invictus’ Competitor or Athlete program then you know exactly what I am referring to.
 The dreaded 30-minute EMOMs (every minute on the minute) that crush souls and make grown men flop on the floor at the 30-minute mark like they are dead, twitchy creatures that just completed an extended battle for their life.
 Sound dramatic?
 Well, you should see the aftermath.

 You might ask..How does one push to that point?
 How can they look that miserable, be in so much physical pain and exhaustion but still push through?